 Laparoscopic Bowel Obstruction Surgery

 While stomach aches and pains may be common for you, they’re nothing to ignore.
 When the aches and pains in your stomach turn severe, get in touch with abdominal specialists.
-It’s possible that you have an obstructed bowel.
+You may have an obstructed bowel.
 Talk to a doctor experienced in the nuances and potential dangers of bowel obstructions.
 Visit for an exam and consultation.
-If you need it, laparoscopic bowel obstruction surgery is minimally invasive, highly safe and very effective.
+If you need it, laparoscopic bowel obstruction surgery is minimally invasive, highly safe, and very effective.
 You’ll immediately feel better after the procedure.
-Advanced Surgical & Bariatrics of NJ, PA — serving northern New Jersey, New York City and eastern Pennsylvania — are ready to take your call.
+Advanced Surgical & Bariatrics of NJ, PA — serving northern New Jersey, New York City, and eastern Pennsylvania — are ready to take your call.

 - Abdominal pain that comes in waves

 Advanced Surgical & Bariatrics of NJ, PA, employs an expert team of doctors experienced in diagnosing and treating bowel obstructions.
 By feeling and listening to your abdomen — and using x-rays and CT scans — they can quickly diagnose and treat your bowel obstruction.

 When your doctor diagnoses a bowel obstruction, it means that you have undigested food, fluid, and gas that can’t pass through your digestive tract normally.
 This condition can cause an infection in your digestive trac, along with other digestion problems like gastroesophageal reflux disease or GERD.